ionic-team/ionic-site/docs/nightly/api/directive/ionSideMenus/index.md

 A container element for side menu(s) and the main content.
 Allows the left and/or right side menu to be toggled by dragging the main content area side to side.

-To automatically close an opened menu you can add the <a href="/docs/nightly/api/directive/menuClose/"><code>menuClose</code></a>
+To automatically close an opened menu, you can add the <a href="/docs/nightly/api/directive/menuClose/"><code>menuClose</code></a> attribute directive.
+The `menu-close` attribute is usually added to links and buttons within `ion-side-menu-content`, so that when the element is clicked, the opened side menu will automatically close.

-attribute directive.
-Including the `menu-close` attribute is usually added to links and buttons within `ion-side-menu` content, so that when the element is clicked then the opened side menu will automatically close.
+By default, side menus are hidden underneath their side menu content and can be opened by swiping the content left or right or by toggling a button to show the side menu.
+Additionally, by adding the

-By default, side menus are hidden underneath its side menu content, and can be opened by either swiping the content left or right, or toggling a button to show the side menu.
-However, by adding the <a href="/docs/nightly/api/directive/exposeAsideWhen/"><code>exposeAsideWhen</code></a> attribute directive to an
+<a href="/docs/nightly/api/directive/exposeAsideWhen/"><code>exposeAsideWhen</code></a> attribute directive to an
-<a href="/docs/nightly/api/directive/ionSideMenu/"><code>ionSideMenu</code></a> element directive, a side menu can be given instructions
+<a href="/docs/nightly/api/directive/ionSideMenu/"><code>ionSideMenu</code></a> element directive, a side menu can be given instructions about
-on "when" the menu should be exposed (always viewable).
+"when" the menu should be exposed (always viewable).

 ![Side Menu](http://ionicframework.com.s3.amazonaws.com/docs/controllers/sidemenu.gif)